Inositol phosphate: Other

 Inositol tetra-, penta-, and hexa-phosphates have been implicated in gene expression.

 Inositol hexaphosphate

-Inositol hexaphosphate (IP6) is the most abundant inositol phosphate isomer found.
-IP6 is solely involved in various biological activities such as neurotransmission, immune response, regulation of kinase and phosphatase proteins as well as activation of calcium channels.
-IP6 is also involved in ATP regeneration seen in plants as well as insulin exocytosis in pancreatic β cells.
+Inositol hexaphosphate (IP_{6}, phytic acid) is the most abundant inositol phosphate isomer found.
+IP_{6} is solely involved in various biological activities such as neurotransmission, immune response, regulation of kinase and phosphatase proteins as well as activation of calcium channels.
+IP_{6} is also involved in ATP regeneration seen in plants as well as insulin exocytosis in pancreatic β cells.

 Inositol hexaphosphate also facilitates the formation of the six-helix bundle and assembly of the immature HIV-1 Gag lattice.
-IP6 makes ionic contacts with two rings of lysine residues at the centre of the Gag hexamer.
-Proteolytic cleavage then unmasks an alternative binding site, where IP6 interaction promotes the assembly of the mature capsid lattice.
-These studies identify IP6 as a naturally occurring small molecule that promotes both assembly and maturation of HIV-1.
+IP_{6} makes ionic contacts with two rings of lysine residues at the centre of the Gag hexamer.
+Proteolytic cleavage then unmasks an alternative binding site, where IP_{6} interaction promotes the assembly of the mature capsid lattice.
+These studies identify IP_{6} as a naturally occurring small molecule that promotes both assembly and maturation of HIV-1.